andreasmalta1/python-sudoko/README.md

 Sudoku solver for any difficulty

-To solve a sudoku puzzle, simply edit the example_board values with the puzzle value.
-This will be updated in the future with a GUI
+To solve a sudoku puzzle, simply edit the example_board values with the puzzle value Enter -1 for the unknown values

+Returns false if the problem is unsolvable